delfick/harpoon/docs/docs/recursive_containers.rst

 changer
-    This is a dockerfile that does a "FROM <recursive image>" followed by all the commands and the action and a ``CMD`` that copies the ``volumes`` into a docker volume.
+    This is a dockerfile that does a "FROM <recursive image>" followed by all the commands and the action and a ``CMD`` that copies the ``persist`` folders into a docker volume.

 builder
-    This is a dockerfile with the normal commands and a ``CMD`` that copies the ``volumes`` from the shared volume into their place in the container before running the action.
+    This is a dockerfile with the normal commands and a ``CMD`` that copies the ``persist`` folders from the shared volume into their place in the container before running the action.

-    The builder runs, sharing volumes with the changer such that before it runs the action again, it gets the previous run's ``volumes`` injected into place.
+    The builder runs, sharing volumes with the changer such that before it runs the action again, it gets the previous run's ``persist`` injected into place.

     This container is committed and tagged as the new recursive image.